Recent Blog Post

 If you have a pre-existing injury or medical problem, and you can prove through medical testimony (not to mention the testimony of friends, family, and co-workers who knew you before and after an accident) that the accident has made the condition worse, the law that will be read to the jury is that the person who caused the accident is responsible for any increase in your impairment that you can document.

 So don’t let an insurance adjuster try to convince you that if you had physical problems before an accident, that’s just your tough luck.
-The law is on your side, as long as you can prove that you are significantly worse off after an accident than before.
+The law is on your side as long as you can prove that you are significantly worse off after an accident than before.

-What Is the Difference Between Aggravation and Exacerbation?
+What is the Difference Between Aggravation and Exacerbation?

 Types of Pre-Existing Conditions That Can Be Aggravated in Car Accidents